Kathleen (Kath / Kate / Katie)

 William himself was not unaware of the rapidly developing situation, and engaged a private detective to follow Katie's hithers and thithers, and to take discreet photographs of whom she met and where she met them.
 Just like a News of the World journalist, really, all very sleazy and furtive (the gumshoe, I mean).
 And then, at the end of Peter Court's six-week business trip, and return to Caracas, William took all the evidence to Messrs Sue, Grabbit and Runne (or similar) and sued for divorce, citing Court as co-respondent.

-One fateful evening during the autumn of 1957 my parents were dressed-up for some formal occasion (at the Venezuelan Embassy, quite possibly), and just as they were leaving the flat Katie turned and asked, "Do I smell of garlic?", to which William gallantly (and probably with perfect correctness) replied that no, not at all, she certainly didn't.
+One fateful evening during the autumn of 1957 my parents were dressed-up for some formal occasion (at the Venezuelan Embassy, quite possibly), and just as they were leaving the flat Katie turned to ask, "Do I smell of garlic?", to which William gallantly (and probably with perfect correctness) replied that no, not at all, she certainly didn't.
 And on that bathetic note out they went.

 At some point next morning, he pottered through to the rather large kitchen in which everyday meals were eaten, but she did not appear.
 Nor did she later during the day, and in fact she clearly hadn't returned with him.
 Long experience had conditioned me to accept any anomalous domestic situation without question, and so I said nothing.
 This situation continued for (I clearly remember) three weeks.